How Do Children Feel About Being Adopted?

-A 2007 report by the U. S. Department of Health and Human Services may put to rest many of the arguments or concerns about adoption’s impact on children growing up adopted.
+A 2007 report by the U. S. Department of Health and Human Services may put to rest many of the arguments or concerns about adoption’s impact on children being adopted.

 The report, titled "Adoption USA," was compiled from data from the 2007 National Survey of Adoptive Parents – a federal survey of 2,000 families that adopted children from foster care, internationally or through private domestic adoption.

 The report found that 85 percent of adopted children are in excellent or very good health, and that adopted children are more likely to have health insurance than children in the general population.
-Adopted children also were less likely to live in households below the poverty threshold.
+Also, children being adopted were less likely to live in households below the poverty threshold.